 “Good luck, Ambassador,” the guard said, handing her credentials back to her.

-She looked up through the windows to see the Magellan tethered to one of the docking pylons.
-She smiled.
 The clean, classic lines of the ship were part of her beauty.
 The ship was designed for speed and agility with considerable visible and not so visible firepower.
 The Magellan was a warship.
 She was one of only five Lewis-class interstellar ships with both light drive and star drive capabilities.
 It was fine to spend a few weeks on a ship at light speed, but there were times when being able to skip across parsecs in short order was very, very useful.

 The Ambassador had been on the Magellan for several missions.
 She’d worked with the ship’s AI, Maja and learned quite a bit about what the ship could do.
 It was one of the best ships in the fleet.
 She was very happy it was now going to be her permanent transport.